 When grilling any meat but especially poultry, it is important to make sure it is cooked to the correct temperature.
 This Thermoworks Thermapen instant-read thermometer works perfectly.

 If you want, you can toast the burger buns while the turkey burgers rest for a few minutes.
-Place them cut side down on the grill over direct heat for about a minute.
-Make sure you watch them as they can go from just a touch golden brown to burned very quickly!
+Place them cut-side down on the grill over direct heat for about a minute.
+Make sure you watch them as they can go from just a touch of golden brown to burned very quickly!